Dr Cheryl McGeachan

 MRes in Human Geography

-I am the Convenor of the Geography-3 Programme
+I am the Convenor of the Geography-3 and the Geographic Thought Programme

 This course critically considers the ways in which the sub-disciplinary field of historical geography has explored the geographies of people, places and environments in the past and their reverberations in contemporary times.
 Using examples from work on colonial lives, pirate tales, family biographies and (sometimes unsuccessful) experiments on bodies and minds, this course will examine some of the central theoretical debates in historical geography.
 A significant section of this course will be devoted to the practice of historical geography and time will be spent rooting around in 'archives' of varying kinds.
 Dealing with a variety of historical materials such as manuscripts, film, diaries, photographs, objects, novels and maps, this course enables you the opportunity to build a set of core skills in conducting research on the past and a critical awareness of the complex processes involved.
 In doing so, this course aims to promote a deeper understanding of the different ways in which the past has been (re)presented in geographical work and provides you with the chance to reflect personally on the different ways in which you may wish to story past lives and past places.